DataDog/datadog-ci/src/commands/dora/README.md

 **Warning:** The `dora deployment` command is in beta.
 It requires you to set `DD_BETA_COMMANDS_ENABLED=1`.

-This command sends details to Datadog about a deployment of a `service`.
+This command sends details to Datadog about a deployment of a service.

 ```bash
 $ DD_BETA_COMMANDS_ENABLED=1 datadog-ci dora deployment [--service #0] [--env #0] [--dry-run]